Must-Know Luxury Watch Brands

 Another great accomplishment of Patek Philippe at one point was the creation of the world's most complicated watch known as the Patek Philippe Calibre 89 with 33 complications.
 At the time, it was the watch with the most complications until recently when another watchmaker in the holy trinity outdid them, by a landslide.
 This brings us to the next brand.

 The oldest continuously operating watchmaker in the world is a brand that brings hundreds of years of watchmaking history with it.
 Since 1755, Vacheron Constantin is also another Holy Trinity Watch brand and has been creating some of the most unbelievably unique and creative horological masterpieces.
-The best example of their mechanical genius would be the recently released Vacheron Constantin reference #57260 also known as the world's most complicated watch with a mind-blowing 57 complications and an estimated value at $8,000,000 according to Forbes.
+The best example of their mechanical genius would be the recently released Vacheron Constantin reference #57260 also known as the world's most complicated watch with a mind-blowing 57 complications and which has an estimated value at $8,000,000 according to Forbes.

 As a member of the "holy trinity" Vacheron Constantin had built their company around the principles of achieving technical and aesthetic excellence as demonstrably characterized by their many horological achievements and innovations throughout the years.
 Some of their most notable collections include the Patrimony, the Traditionnelle, the Overseas, Malte, 1972, Quai de l'ile, Harmony, Metiers d'Art and Les Historiques.

 Another member of the prestigious "holy trinity" in watchmaking, Audemars Piguet has been manufacturing some of the most spectacular watches since being founded in 1875.
 The collection for which they are most famous is the AP Royal Oak series.
-This is an iconic watch collection that was a major game changer for Audemars Piguet who was the first to use a non-precious metal, stainless steel in the latest sports watch design and charge luxury prices.
-Audemars Piguet then produced their underwater version of the iconic watch, the Royal Oak Offshore series which became one of the most popular diving watches in history.
+This is an iconic watch collection that was a major game-changer for Audemars Piguet who was the first to use a non-precious metal, stainless steel in the latest sports watch design and charge luxury prices.
+Audemars Piguet then produced its underwater version of the iconic watch, the Royal Oak Offshore series which became one of the most popular diving watches in history.

 The advent of the Royal Oak watch opened doors for many luxury watch brands to use their watchmaking expertise as a pricing factor rather than just the precious metal used.
-Whereas a watch used to be worth its weight in gold, many are now worth more than its weight in gold regardless what material is being used.
-Aside for their many Haute Horlogerie watches, Audemars Piguet has been known to be quite avant-garde on the design end of the business and created several Haute Joaillerie pieces such as their Diamond Punk and Diamond Fury watches for ladies.
+Whereas a watch used to be worth its weight in gold, many are now worth more than its weight in gold regardless of what material is being used.
+Aside from their many Haute Horlogerie watches, Audemars Piguet has been known to be quite avant-garde on the design end of the business and created several Haute Joaillerie pieces such as their Diamond Punk and Diamond Fury watches for ladies.
 AP watches are also known for their many limited editions and high-complication watches such as the Jules Audemars

-Blancpain was established in 1735 and is a slightly older manufacture than Vacheron Constantin but did not operate under the Blancpain brand from the day it was established.
+Blancpain was established in 1735 and is slightly older than Vacheron Constantin but did not operate under the Blancpain brand from the day it was established.
 This top-shelf luxury watchmaker has contributed much to the advancement of watchmaking techniques and produced watches containing some of the most complicated movements.
-Blancpain is the pioneer in creating diving watches with their iconic Fifty Fathoms timepiece, the world's first ever diver's watch.
+Blancpain is the pioneer in creating diving watches with their iconic Fifty Fathoms timepiece, the world's first-ever diver's watch.
 Blancpain had since produced many fine collections including Le Brassus, Leman, Villeret, Novelties, Specialties, and Sport.